nortikin/sverchok/docs/nodes/surface/bevel_curve.rst

   for all extrusion curves.
 It will give better results with higher values of "resolution" parameter, but that may be slow.

-**Note**: Taper is supposed to be an open Curve, elongated along one of coordinate axes (X, Y or Z).
+**Note 1**: Taper is supposed to be an open Curve, elongated along one of coordinate axes (X, Y or Z).
 That must be the orientation axis, i.e. the axis perpendicular to the plane of bevel object.